AbhishekMukherjee1502/standardAtmosphere/README.md

 Meanwhile if you are interested, you can use the python script 'atmosphere.py' to calculate theoretical atmospheric parameters within an altitude range of 0 km to 105 km.
 The program in itself is intended to be intuitive to use.
 You can also explore the executable file 'atmos.exe' which is a Python Tkinter GUI application based on 'atmosphere.py' module

 For any queries or suggestions, please feel free to contact me through Email or LinkedIn.
-You can find the contact information on my Github profile.